i05nagai/memorandum/language/english_speaking.md

 * head
     * head off
 * make
+    * make yourself understood
+        * to communicate effectively
+        * Since they spoke only Swahili, we used signs and gestures to make ourselves understood.
+    * make myself understood
+        * you are saying that other people can understand what you are saying.
+        * I want all of this cleaned up right now, or I'll take away your video games for the weekend.
+Do I make myself understood?
+        * I tried explaining the directions to the tourist, but my Japanese is so limited that I couldn't make myself understood.
+    * make sth adj
+        * He made it clear that he objected.
     * make a deal with
     * make contact with
         * it has not made contact with the tribes for more than 30 years.